akohlmey/lammpsorg/content/_index.md

 ---
-title: The LAMMPS Molecular Dynamics Simulator
+title: 'LAMMPS Molecular Dynamics Simulator Home Page'
 draft: false
 ---

-# Hello
+**lamp**: *a device that generates light, heat, or therapeutic radiation; something that illumines the mind or soul* -- www.dictionary.com